LingYi-Z01/Social-Media-Trend-Agent-Case-Study-MBA/README.md

 While this project currently runs as a command-line application, its architecture is designed for growth.
 The natural next step is to wrap the LangGraph agent in a **FastAPI backend**, creating RESTful endpoints for generating content.
 This API would connect to a database for storing user requests and generated articles, and could be consumed by a simple frontend application.

 I am proficient in containerizing applications with **Docker** and deploying them on major **cloud platforms** (like AWS, GCP, or Azure).
 Although this project didn't require showcasing these skills, I am excited by the prospect of taking a powerful prototype like this to a fully realized, scalable product.

-Thank you again for this engaging case study.
-It was a pleasure to build upon the provided framework, and I hope to have the opportunity to continue making contributions to innovative projects like this.